stefanieversace/stefanieversace/README.md

 ## 📂 Projects

 ### 🔹 Gootloader Threat Intelligence & Detection Analysis
-OSINT-driven threat profile including infection chain analysis, MITRE ATT&CK mapping, and Microsoft Sentinel detections.
+Developed an OSINT-driven threat profile analysing the Gootloader infection chain, mapped behaviours to MITRE ATT&CK, and created Microsoft Sentinel detection logic to identify related activity.

+### 🔹 Security Operations Triage Dashboard
+Built a Microsoft Sentinel project using KQL to simulate real-world SOC workflows, including detection of brute force activity, suspicious logins, and lateral movement.
+Designed triage processes to prioritise and investigate security alerts.

 ### 🔹 Threat Intelligence Tracker
-Ongoing research and documentation of emerging threats, techniques, and indicators.
+Researched and documented emerging cyber threats, techniques, and indicators, focusing on identifying patterns and translating intelligence into actionable insights.

 ### 🔹 Security Log Analysis Lab
-Hands-on investigation of suspicious activity using logs, process events, and KQL queries.
+Conducted hands-on analysis of security logs to investigate suspicious activity, using KQL queries and event data to identify anomalies and support incident investigation.

 ### 🔹 AI Contract Data Extraction
-Using prompt engineering to transform unstructured legal text into structured insights.
+Used prompt engineering to transform unstructured legal text into structured data, demonstrating the application of AI for data analysis and automation.

 ### 🔹 AI Recommendation Prompt Lab
-Exploring how prompts can generate personalised recommendations and outputs.
+Designed and tested prompt workflows to generate personalised recommendations, exploring how AI can be used to structure and interpret user data.

 ---